alastairzotos/account-type-checker/README.md

 I generally like writing functional over procedural code, however in this case procedural ended up offering the simplest solution.

+I've also named the function `checkAccountType` as opposed to `accountTypeChecker`; I prefer verbs for functions and nouns for classes 🤙

 ### Testing strategies

 Ideally this would be tested with a variety of "A" cases and a variety of "B" cases, and with arrays of length 0 and 1.